Skip to main content

 Start line and corrals: Runners snap pre-race selfies and team photos.
 Place signs near wave corrals and pace group areas.

-Finish line and festival: Peak emotions happen here.
-Put large signs immediately past the chute, at photo backdrops, and near food and beer areas.
+Finish area and awards: Peak emotions happen here.
+Put large signs immediately past the chute, at medal backdrops, and near the awards stage.

 On-course: For longer races, add signs at aid stations, scenic overlooks, and spectator-heavy sections.